 Here’s how a showcase box looks and it took me less than 60 seconds to create without the Amazon API:

-Pretty nice for a minute of my time, right?
+Pretty nice results for a minute off my time customizing it, right?

-Here’s a showcase box with the data pulled from the API:
+Here’s a showcase box with the data pulled from the API (instantly generated):

 They look fairly similar, don’t you think?